geoserver/geoserver.github.io/README.md

    * Tags are used to indicate ``Release``, ``Release Candidate``, ``Milestone``.

-     The ``Vulnerability`` tag is used to highlight blog posts and release anouncements covering a security topic.
+     The ``Vulnerability`` tag is used to highlight blog posts and release announcements covering a security topic.

    * ``version``: The GeoServer version being announced